What are sports injuries?

 Our comprehensive sports medicine care involves:

 • Proper care for sports injuries helps get your child back to play as soon and as safely as possible.
-It’s also about preventing repeat or new injuries so your child can perform at their best.
+It’s also about preventing repeat or new injuries so your child can perform at their best and avoid long recoveries in the future from accidents or overuse.

 • When children or teens are hurt in sports or other play, they need treatment from healthcare providers who know about growing bodies.
 Your child’s team at Seattle Children’s is specially trained in pediatrics and sports medicine.